Capture the look of an ancient floor with French Limestone

 What sets the Vieux Monde apart from other "antiqued" modern-day stone flooring is the range of surface finishes that is applied to the limestone.
 Some tiles are tumbled, some are bush-hammered and some are given chipped edges.
 Tile sizes are cut to random lengths and usually in two or three different widths to create the look of ancient stone flooring.

 The idea of using stone from several different quarries is quite commonly used when recreating the appearance of an old floor.
 The variety of textures and colours can be very appealing.
-If the stones are all processed by the same factory, then the calibration should be similar across the entire batch not create a problem when it comes to the installation.
+If the stones are all processed by the same factory, then the calibration should be similar across the entire batch which avoids problems when it comes to the installation.
 Very often, genuine reclaimed stone will be a mixture of different thicknesses which can cause issues for the installer.

 The image below shows a different range of French limestones offered by another of our partner quarries where all the stone would be processed in the same factory.
 Clients can select which stones to include in the mix and what the surface texture should be for each of them.
 They can also specify the tile sizes and layout pattern to create a truly unique floor.

-A selection of French stone to create the look of reclaimed limestone
+A selection of French limestone to create the look of reclaimed limestone

 There is a huge range of options for creating the appearance of an aged or reclaimed floor.
 Most of the quarries have equipment that can apply some sort of textured surface to the stone to give it a well-worn look to recreate the appearance of an ancient floor.